socialplanning/opencore/opencore/nui/wiki/README.txt

     >>> newSecurityManager(None, nobody)
     >>> history = page.restrictedTraverse('history')
     >>> history()
-    '...
+    u'...
 There are no previous versions...

 Test wiki attachment registrations which are not used any more::